QED0711/spiccato/README.md

 *Version 1.0.0 and higher includes improved typescript support for full type safety and intellisense*

 ### Introduction
 `Spiccato` auto-generates much of its core functionality at runtime.
-As such, achieving full type safety through typescript can be challenging because the precise interface of state managers is not known at compile time.
+As such, achieving full type safety through typescript can be challenging because the precise interface of the state manager is not known at compile time.
 Several utility types have been included to help ease the burden of achieving type safety with `Spiccato` state managers.
 Even with these utility types, the user must supply some information about the interface that will be generated.

 ---

-### Instantiation Patterns in Typescript
+### Basic Instantiation Patterns in Typescript

 A basic typescript instantiation could be as simple as this: